Disc 2. In the Line of Duty 2:

 at the airport are fantastic (Maher, a gweilo born in Macau and playing

-The antics of Alvedon, Strepsil and Panadol (Tsui Hark) are a bit of
+The burlesque antics of Alvedon, Strepsil and Panadol (Tsui Hark) are

 annoying, admittedly.